UnitedMel/SA-Community-Map-Fixes/README.md

 # -SA-Community-Map-Fixes
-Community driven project aimed on fixing bugs and incosistencies in GTA San Andreas map.
+A community driven project aimed at fixing bugs and inconsistencies in the GTA San Andreas map.
+Plus improvements and detaling.

 Version: 11.01.2021